 Too much time on smartphones, computers and other devices can impact health in surprising ways, especially for children.

 For example, San Diego State researchers found that teens who stay glued to their smartphones report more unhappiness.
-While total abstinence didnt lead to more happiness, the study showed that limiting the use of digital media to a little less than an hour a day led to the happiest teens.
-However, getting kids to break the constant habit of phone checking can be a challenge.
+While total abstinence didn't lead to more happiness, the study showed that limiting the use of digital media to a little less than an hour a day led to the happiest teens.†

 To reverse boredom, offer attractive options.